AdenC123/uno-sim/README.md

 I also want to gain experience designing programs that run games.

 ## User stories
-- As a user, I want to add and remove cards from the playing deck.
 - As a user, I want to start a game with an arbitrary number of players and a shuffled deck.
 - As a user, I want to draw cards from a draw pile and add them to my hand.
 - As a user, I want to view the cards in my hand and play them into my play space or into a discard pile.
+- As a user, I want to pass the turn to the next player when I am done.
+- As a user, I want to end a game and start a new one.

 ## Stretch goals
-- Add custom cards beyond the 54 card set to a deck
+- Add custom cards beyond the 52 card set to a deck